towersvault/shinpokered/README.md

 - Corrected and clarified the quiz text in the cinnabar gym
 - Relocated one of the rocket grunts in celadon city, and he now sells bulk coins in the post-game
 - Viridian gym statue will not spoil the gym leader's name reveal
+- Added a hidden max revive in celadon city
+- Added a hidden super potion in celadon city
+- Added a hidden moon stone in diglett's cave
+- Added a hidden nugget in diglett's cave

 #Bugfixes